 2. Honor the patio policy of thy local tavern, and call ahead to ensure thy pooch may bless the patio with his presence.

-Several patios already have the dog-friendly variance (see a complete list here) but many places are “unofficially” dog-friendly.
+Several patios already have the dog-friendly variance (see a complete list for Dallas here) but many places are “unofficially” dog-friendly.
 If the patio is not on the list, be sure to call ahead and make sure it’s okay.

 3. Thou shalt not ignore thy pooch; yea, thou shalt watch over thy dog at all times.